sybila/biodivine-aeon-py/README.md

 ## Development instructions

 To build AEON.py from source, you generally need to follow the guides/instructions available for the [maturin](https://github.com/PyO3/maturin) tool.
-However, since some of the functionality in AEON.py requires the Z3 solver, the process is slightly more error-prone, as it also involves C dependencies, not only pure Rust (this also complicates builds on Apple Silicon and more exotic CPUs).
+However, since some functionality in AEON.py requires the Z3 solver, the process is slightly more error-prone, as it also involves C dependencies, not only pure Rust (this also complicates builds on Apple Silicon and more exotic CPUs).